reckertz/klipivot/README.md

    When klipivot is envoked from the browser with http://localhost:3000/klipivot.html the following steps are available:
    - Initially the contents of the data-Directory is shown
-     - a cookie can be used to define the datapath you need: datapath	["c:","Projekte","klimaapp","public","data"]
+     - if the initial path must be changed, that has to be done in code (see above)
    - the user can navigate to subdirectories or choose files
    - when a file is chosen, the following options are presented
      - Pivot-Tab shows the pivot-control where you can control, filter and aggregate data